arm-developer-tools/windowsperf/wperf/README.md

 ### wperf "--" (double-dash) support

 A double-dash (`--`) is a syntax used in shell commands to signify end of command options and beginning of positional arguments.
-In other words, it separates `wperf` CLI options from arguments that command operates on.
-Use `--` to separate `wperf.exe` command line options from process you want to spawn followed by its verbatim arguments.
+In other words, it separates `wperf` CLI options from arguments that the command operates on.
+Use `--` to separate `wperf.exe` command line options from the process you want to spawn followed by its verbatim arguments.

 ```
 >wperf [OPTIONS] -- PROCESS_NAME [ARGS]